chrysle28/binf6110_assignment03/README.md

-[omni_sb.html](https://github.com/user-attachments/files/26198583/omni_sb.html)# Taxonomic classification of shotgun metagnomics data from gut microbiomes of vegans and omnivores
+# Taxonomic classification of shotgun metagnomics data from gut microbiomes of vegans and omnivores

 # 1 | Introduction

-Goals and Objectives

-Gut microbiome importance to human health
-Relation to diets

-shotgun metagenomics amd taxpnomic profiles

-kraken2 vs deseq

-ancombc2 vs aldex

 In this project, gut metagenomes from Italians with omnivore and vegan diets will be classified, and diversity measures and differential abundance analysis results will be used to explore how gut microbial composition may be affected by diet.

+The gut microbiome has extensively been proven to play a role in human health (De Filipis et al., 2019; Fassarella et al., 2021), as microbes play functional roles in metabolism, fermentation, and maintenance of gut homeostasis (Fackelmann et al., 2025).
+Thus, diversity and richness in gut microbial composition directly influences health outcomes (Lozupone et al., 2012).
+Several factors affect the microbial composition of the gut, but further work needs to be performed to determine how, and in which direction each factor sshifts abundance of species.
+For example, while diet has been demonstrated to affect the taxonomic composition of microbes (Sonnenburg & Bäckhed, 2016), the extent to which this occurs is still nebulous.
+As such, mapping taxonomic profiles of gut microbiomes is essential, which is commonly performed through shotgun metagenomics studies.
+Shotgun metagenomics allows for seuqncing of the entire genomes of all organisms present in a sample (Jovel et al., 2016), which is immensely applicable to investigating the shifts in diversity of microbiota in the gut.

+Importantly, in order to analyze taxonomic profiles of samples, metagenomic sequences first have to be classified.
+Traditional alignment methods like BLAST can be adapted for metagenomes, though it and other alignment-based algorithms are bottlenecked by slow processing speeds and runtimes (Wood & Salzberg, 2014).
+Methods that used a kmer-based approach like Kraken2, which requires exact query matches, return the same accuracy and sensitivity as BLAST, but on much faster timescales (Wood & Salzberg, 2014).
+Moreover, use of Kraken2 with a whole genome database results in high accuracy of species-level assignments when compared to methods like QIIME2 (Terrón-Camero et al., 2022).
+As such, Kraken2 will be used for taxonomic classficiation of the metagenomes.
+Afterwards, an abundance re-estimation protocol will be applied to the Kraken classification results using Bracken.
+Kraken's taxonomy assignments often underestimate the number of reads classified to a species, so Bracken will be used for species-level abundance estimation (Lu et al., 2017).

+Once taxonomic classification of the samples is complete, differential abundance analysis can be conducted to determine if, and which, taxa are prevalent in one diet group over the other.
+Several tools and methods exist for differential abundance testing, from those developed specifically for RNAseq like limma-voom, to compositionally aware methods like ALDEx and ANCOM-BC (Nearing et al., 2022).
+The latter have been shown to be more conservative approaches with higher precision and a lower false positive rate, making them suitable for inferring taxon abundance (Nearing et al., 2022; Weiss et al., 2017).
+While ANCOM-BC2 and ALDEx2 show essentially similar performance in sensitivity, specificity, and false discovery rate (Abdelkader et al., 2025), ANCOM-BC2 will be used for this study.
+This is due to the recent release of ALDEx3, which promises improved performance over ALDEx2, but as this has not been empirically verified, ANCOM-BC2 will be employed as the differential abundance tool.

 # 2 | Methods